Just because pain is circumstantially beneficial doesn’t mean it is intrinsically desirable

 However, such benefits of pain are circumstantial, not intrinsic.
 If pain were inherently good, we would voluntarily expose ourselves to painful stimuli.
 But do we consciously choose to put our legs under an oncoming truck to better appreciate the blessing of functional legs?
 Or intentionally lose our money and become paupers to better appreciate prosperity?
 Or deliberately insult our loved ones and become lonely to appreciate good relationships?
 Our actions show that we don’t consider pain intrinsically desirable.

-Seeking to learn positive lessons from pain is good, but learning the most positive lesson from pain requires unsentimentally acknowledging the undesirability of pain and asking why we are in a situation prone to pain when we long for pleasure.
+Seeking to learn positive lessons from pain is good.
+But to learn the most positive lesson from pain, we need to unsentimentally acknowledge that pain is undesirable and ask why we are in a situation prone to pain when we long for pleasure.

-The pains we experience at the material level are ultimately meant to prompt us to redirect our desire from matter to Krishna.
-Such redirection is done most expeditiously by practicing bhakti-yoga.
+Worldly pains are ultimately meant to prompt us to redirect our desire from matter to Krishna.
+We can redirect ourselves most expeditiously by practicing bhakti-yoga.
 Indeed, the Bhagavad-gita (08.15) assures that if we become devoted to Krishna, we go beyond this world of misery to his joyful indestructible abode.

-When we thus see both the circumstantial benefits of pain as well as its intrinsic undesirability, we can respond to pain most positively.
+When we thus see both pain’s circumstantial benefits and its intrinsic undesirability, we can respond to pain most positively.

 Think it over: